Partnering with Parks Canada

 Ocean Wise is a recognized leader in inspiring action to conserve our oceans.
-As a not-for-profit organization, Ocean Wise is dedicated to effecting the conservation of aquatic life through science-based storytelling, including displays, communication, education and public programming, as well as research and direct action.
-Since its opening in 1956, nearly 40 million people from around the world have visited the Vancouver Aquarium, an Ocean Wise initiative, in Stanley Park.
+As a not-for-profit organization, Ocean Wise is dedicated to effecting the conservation of aquatic life.
+They do this through science-based storytelling, including education and public programming, as well as research and direct action.

-Science World at TELUS World of Science is a not-for-profit organisation that engages British Columbians in science and inspires future science and technology leadership throughout the province of British Columbia.
+Science World is a not-for-profit organisation that engages British Columbians in science and inspires future science and technology leadership throughout the province of British Columbia.

-Parks Canada is excited to collaborate with Science World in the delivery of our urban outreach program in Vancouver.
-Throughout the summer, visitors to Science World at TELUS World of Science enjoy engaging stage shows, programs and activities that bring the stories of Canada’s national parks, historic sites and marine conservation areas to the people of Vancouver.
+Parks Canada is proud to be collaborating with Science World in the delivery of our urban outreach program in Vancouver.
+Visitors to Science World can enjoy programs and activities that bring the stories of Canada’s national parks, historic sites and marine conservation areas to the people of Vancouver.